vishvanata/MedWatch/README.md

 I provisioned all resources from the AWS Management console.
 As a best practice, I created a new IAM user with admin access privileges and provisioned resources from there instead of doing everything from the root user account.

+"sbs.py" is the Python script that utilizes AWS Boto3 and AWS CLI to simulate IoT data being sent to AWS IoT.
+To run it you'll need to download AWS CLI and then configure your AWS user.

-After running the demo script which simulated medical sensors, you can see the patient dashboard update as data is recieved in real-time.
-Just head over to this static webpage, hosted in an S3 bucket: https://patientmonitoringvishva2021.s3.amazonaws.com/patientMonitor.html
+Here is the sample the patient dashboard which is updated as data is recieved in real-time.
+Head over to this static webpage, hosted in an S3 bucket, to see how the webpage looks: https://patientmonitoringvishva2021.s3.amazonaws.com/patientMonitor.html.
+You'd need to copy-paste the HTML and upload it in your own S3 bucket associated with your AWS configurations and Lambda functions for this to work on your end.

 Send questions to "vishvanata@gatech.edu".